-Very promising research out of the University of Chicago and Stanford University shows that at the end of a course of FBT, two-thirds of adolescents with anorexia nervosa are recovered and 75 to 90% are weight-recovered at five year follow-up.
+- A study by the University of Chicago and Stanford shows that at the end of a course of FBT, two-thirds of adolescents with anorexia have recovered; 75 percent to 90 percent are weight-recovered at a five-year follow-up.

 - A recent study compared FBT for bulimia nervosa with CBT for Bulimia Nervosa.
 The results indicated that teens who received FBT recovered faster and substained their recovery.

 - Preliminary research and case studies also show that FBT is an acceptable approach for young adults.